-What is Journaling focused on self-knowledge?
+What is Journaling For Self-Awareness?

 In journaling you ask yourself certain strategic questions that make you think and reflect on a deeper level and come to your own conclusions.
 If you master it very well, you will see that you can even become something like your own therapist.

 There is a saying that “When you are inside the jar, you cannot read the label”, and asking yourself questions helps you, precisely, to be able to see from outside the jar.

 Journaling is an excellent self-discovery tool as it helps you clear your mind about who you are, what you want in life and what your purpose is in this world .

 Our brain is programmed to solve problems.
 That is why when someone asks you a question, your brain immediately kicks in and tries to find an answer.
 So the best way to solve those “existential crises” or things that go around your head and that have you uneasy is to start looking for answers to those questions .

 If you want to experience the benefits of journaling, there are 5 requirements that are essential for it to work for you:

 Rob Dial, leader and coach of personal development and entrepreneurship, recommends in his mini journaling course the technique that I am going to share with you below.